 In September 2010, the Company acquired a 100% interest in, and clear title to, the Tropico Property, in consideration for 800,000 common shares of the Company, valued at \$400,000, and warrants exercisable to acquire an additional 800,000 common shares (expired), from Anthem Resources Incorporated, Almaden Minerals Corp. and Minera Cascabel S.A. de C.V.
 The total acquisition cost for the Tropico Property amounted to \$686,784.
 Mining concession fees due twice a year from January 31, 2014 remain outstanding and are estimated to be \$100,000 per year.
 Interest and penalties would also be assessed.
 The Company recognized an impairment loss of \$686,784 against the Tropico mineral properties during the year ended December 31, 2014, which has written down the property to \$nil.
 In addition, field equipment was written off.

-NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS

-For the three months ended March 31, 2017 and 2016
+(an exploration stage enterprise) NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS For the six months ended June 30, 2017 and 2016 (Unaudited - expressed in Canadian dollars)

 5. EXPLORATION AND EVALUATIONS INTERESTS (Continued)

 Exploration and evaluation interests assets